 Butler Area Assistance Programs

 - AmeriKohl Scholarship: This fund will make limited monies available to current and prospective students/families of Butler Catholic School and also for Catholic high school education.
-The fund is available to qualified families who are members of St. Fidelis parish.
-You must contact your Pastor to inquire about eligibility.
+The fund is available to qualified families Catholic and non-Catholic families.Please contact the school office for an application.

 - Catholic Education Scholarship Fund: This fund will make limited monies available to current and prospective students/families of Butler Catholic School and also for Catholic high school education.
 The fund is available to qualified families who are members of St. Michael the Archangel, Saint Paul and St. Peter parishes.
 For families who meet the needs criteria, it will make Catholic education even more affordable.
 Please contact your pastor to inquire about eligibility.